iangalvez/jcheno21.github.io/lecture5.md

+## Recap of Previous Lecture

-Recall while-loops and for-loops from last lecture
+* Recall while-loops and for-loops from last lecture

 ```cpp
 initialization;